girlandred/tutup/README.md

-# Tutup project
+# findEducator project

-Tutup is a platform for tutors and tutees.
+findEducator is a platform for tutors and tutees.

 ## Installation